Courses

 How are T Levels assessed?

 T Levels assessment combines examinations on core skills, with practical skills tests including portfolios, group work, practical projects, and on-the-job tasks set by the employer.
-T Levels are graded A* – E which is the same with A Levels.
+T Levels are graded A* – E which is the same as A Levels.
 There are 3 main development areas:

 CORE – Knowledge and understanding